mthwm/kc_q7_keymap/README.md

 ## Layer Switching

-- FN1: Accessed by holding the key to the right of Right Control in MAC_BASE layer
+- FN3: Accessed by holding the key to the right of Right Control in MAC_BASE layer
 - FN2: Accessed by holding the key to the right of Right Control in WIN_BASE layer
 - FN3: Accessed by holding the rightmost key in the bottom row
-- GAMING: Toggle on/off by pressing H while in FN1 layer
+- GAMING: Toggle on/off by pressing H while in FN3 layer (position of GAMING_TOG key)

 ## Compilation and Flashing